Woodside 1 copy 4 12

 • In EYFS-KS2, some children take statutory assessments as appropriate

-We operate an EYFS or primary model, dependant on individual and class needs, from Reception through to Year 9 where class groups are taught the majority of their lessons with a named class teacher.
+We operate an EYFS or primary model, dependant on individual and class needs, from Reception through to Year 13 where class groups are taught the majority of their lessons with a named class teacher.
+A more traditional secondary model is in place with a class tutor and a range of specialist teachers for those Year 10-Year 13 learners who can successfully transition swiftly between teachers and specialist spaces.

 Assessment and Reporting